 With a relative small effort, we can memorize the kanas – the hiragana and the katakana syllabaries – and be able to actually write in Japanese, e.g., watashi ➝ わたし, where わ stands for ‘wa’, た for ‘ta’, and し for ‘shi’.
 This is a half-baked solution because any Japanese would understand what we are writing but, in general, no Japanese would write using kanas alone, unless s/he is writing a children’s book.
 Hence, learning the kanas allows us to write anything in Japanese, but we would still be far from being able to read Japanese.

 Finally, we can learn how to represent words using kanjis instead of kanas, e.g., わたし, in hiragana, would normally be written in kanji as 私.
-I’ll point out some basic kanjis as they come up, but only those that are considered ‘beginner’ kanjis, i.e., those that would appear in the JLPT N4 and N5 Japanese proficiency tests, which roughly overlap with the kanjis taught in 1-2 grade at school; I do not write the most difficult kanjis because I do not know them.
+I’ll point out some basic kanjis as they come up, but only those that are considered ‘beginner’ kanjis, i.e., those that would appear in the JLPT N5 Japanese proficiency tests, which roughly overlaps with the kanjis taught in 1st grade at school.